justmorpheus/ch1_iam/01-s3-read/README.md

 ## Introduction

 During bootstrapping your EC2 instance needs to download several artifacts from S3.
 Therefore, you are using the AWS CLI to synchronize all objects from an S3 bucket with a local folder on your instance.
-Replace <S3Bucket> with the output `S3Bucket` of your CloudFormation stack.
+Replace <S3Bucket> with the output `S3Bucket` of your terraform.

 Write an IAM policy that allows you to synchronize all objects from a specific S3 bucket.